A Perfect World: Plot

-Butch and Phillip try to reach New Mexico but discover that the highway they are driving on is unfinished.
+Butch and Phillip try to reach New Mexico, but discover that the highway they are driving on is unfinished.
 While asleep in their car in a cornfield, they encounter farmer Mack and his family - Lottie his wife, and his grandson Cleveland.
 Mack frequently abuses Cleveland, which Butch tries to tolerate, but when Mack discovers who Butch is, Butch puts a stop to the abuse.
 He beats Mack and plans on killing him, but Phillip picks up Butch's gun and shoots Butch in the stomach.
 Phillip walks out of the house, drops the gun into a well, throws the car keys away, and runs across a meadow.
 Butch follows, and rests at the tree Phillip climbed.
 Phillip apologizes for shooting Butch, who tells him he did the right thing.

-Red's team surrounds the field where Phillip and Butch are situated, and Butch sends the boy to his mother, who arrived by helicopter and who Butch has made promise to take Phillip trick-or-treating every year.
-Unwilling to leave the already wounded Butch, Phillip runs back and hugs him – a gesture which, along with his knowledge of who Butch is, convinces Red that he can resolve the situation peacefully.
+Red's team surrounds the field where Phillip and Butch are situated, and Butch sends the boy to his mother, who arrived by helicopter and to whom Butch has made promise to take Phillip trick-or-treating every year.
+Unwilling to leave the already wounded Butch, Phillip runs back and hugs him – a gesture, which along with his knowledge of who Butch is, convinces Red that he can resolve the situation peacefully.
 His plans are thwarted, however, when Bobby Lee, mistaking one of Butch's gestures to mean he is about to draw a gun, shoots him in the chest, killing him.
-An enraged Red punches Bobby Lee and Sally knees him in the groin before walking away.
-Phillip is then reunited with his mother, and they leave in a helicopter with Phillip holding Butch's most prized possession: a postcard from Alaska, where he had hoped to find his own father.
+An enraged Red punches Bobby Lee and Sally kicks him in the groin before walking away.
+Phillip is then reunited with his mother, and they leave in a helicopter with Phillip holding Butch's most prized possession, a postcard from Alaska, where he had hoped to find his own father.